MrL314/Project-Y/README.md

 2. The built ROM will appear in the `Output` folder.
 It will be called `VER_0.sfc`.

 ---
-## Running on Linux?
+## Running on Mac/Linux?
-To run on linux-based systems, see this branch [here](https://github.com/MrL314/Project-Y/tree/linux)
+To run on Mac or linux-based systems, see this branch [here](https://github.com/MrL314/Project-Y/tree/linux)

 ---
 ## Running raw python files